Veyote/hello-world/README.md

 A test!

 ## About Me
 Hi!
-I'm Veyote, also a coyote.
+I'm Veyote, a northeastern coyote.
 Yap.
+I do things:
+* Yap
+* Yip
+* Bark
+* Arf
+* and other things.

+Thanks for visiting!